 In addition, the Board keeps under review its size, structure and composition (including as to the combination of skills) and the scale and structure of the Directors’ fees (taking into account the interests of shareholders and the performance of the Company).
 (Code Principle K)

 The Board also regularly conducts a robust assessment of the principal risks facing the Company, including those that would affect its business model, future performance, solvency or liquidity.
-Such risks form part of the general risks which are set out on pages 17 to 22 of the Company’s most recent annual report.
+Such risks form part of the general risks which are set out in the Company’s most recent annual report.
 Management of the principal risks is undertaken in consultations between the Board and the executive management.
 The active role that the executive management has taken in assisting Jumelles to appraise the viability of the potential EPP (Early Production Project) is a key element in managing the principal risks (which subject matter will be dealt with under Code Principle 28 for the Company’s accounting periods commencing on or after 1 January 2019).

 Additionally, the Company has appointed a professional company secretary in Guernsey, whom the Directors are free to consult.
 The company secretary provides advice and guidance to the extent required by the Board on the legal and regulatory environment (which subject matter will be dealt with under Code Provision 16 for the Company’s accounting periods commencing on or after 1 January 2019).
 With the assistance of the Company Secretary, appropriate insurance cover in respect of the risk of legal action against Directors is arranged annually.